garrandall/popular-music-data/tracks/motorcycle-patches-huncho-jack.md

 Jacket got stripes (Alright!)
 I been blessed in with the knights (Blessed)
 Just turned twenty-five, yeah (Five)
-Goin' in like I'm doin' twenty-five to life (Ahh)
+Goin' in like I'm doin' twenty-five to life (Ah)
 I'm alone, out of sight
 At the crib, come take a hike
 In the field, not the Hills